 - Feel the thrill of winning and achieving again

 - Make a positive impact in the world

 To start being entrepreneurial as an athlete, you need to figure out your purpose.

 There is no better example than Marcus Rashford.
 He doesn’t just want to be a game changer on the pitch, but also off the pitch.
 That is why he decided to help children access free school meals during the COVID-19 Pandemic, for which he was deservedly honoured with an MBE.

-As well as heading up successful charity initiatives, Rashford is also focussed on creating a sustainable business to protect his family’s future.
+As well as heading up successful charity initiatives, Rashford is also focused on creating a sustainable business to protect his family’s future.
 He’s investing in property and building up a portfolio to firstly put his wealth to practical use, and secondly to have a career to fall back on.

 Rashford is displaying key entrepreneurial traits.
 He’s helping others as well as helping himself and doesn’t appear to be virtue signalling; he’s making a real change to people’s lives.
 It’s not only about how well you perform but also how express yourself and how you make others feel.

 I also present the concept of footballers after their career on the pitch ends graphically on my social media, where I’ve collated numerous pieces of branding and business advice for footballers.
 Feel free to visit and to get in contact if you’d like to chat!